This blog may contain affiliate links.

 For a small vessel like the plants or the bird bowls shown above, half a cup of water should be perfect.
 For a larger vessel, perhaps 1-2 cups.
 The trick is that your terrarium needs to completely dry in between waterings.
 Less water is better.
 More water is bad.

 How often you water depends on how sunny and how quickly your terrarium dries out.
-Around once a month is good.
-If your terrarium is outdoors or in a super sunny window, you may need to water it more.
+Around every two weeks good.
+If your terrarium is outdoors or in a super sunny window, you will need to water it more.
+In those environments, several times per week.
+But don’t worry about making it perfect!

 Succulents will give you a clear sign when they need water.
 They will look wrinkly and prune-y like the way your fingers look when you’ve been in a swimming pool too long.